playingfield/ansible_controller/README.md

 ## Bootstrapping the Controller

-When we want to adhere to these principles we need to bootstrap the configuration so that:
+When we want to adhere to these principles we need to [provision](https://github.com/playingfield/provisioning) the platform so that:

+- Reconciliation can run using Ansible Automation Platform
 - An organization with galaxy_credentials is present
 - Minimal credentials types: Source Control, Vault, Machine
-- The Controller project, this repo
+- The [Controller](https://github.com/playingfield/ansible_controller) project (this repo), is loaded.
-- An inventory with localhost
+- An inventory with localhost is owned.
-- A job template from the controller project to run the playbook with the credentials.
+- A job template from the controller project to run the playbook with the Vault credential.

 ## Ansible Controller Project